 Please do not let your child make the decision about attendance.
 Adults must take that responsibility.
 At home with Mum or Dad is the best place for a child who does not feel well.
-Some children will protest to return to school, but you know your child and will be able to judge the best course of action to take.

 Here are some guidelines to help you: